-(b) Pepsinogen is accumulated in the stomach walls and is a precursor of pepsin.
+b.
+Pepsinogen is accumulated in the stomach walls and is a precursor of pepsin.
 Pepsinogen is converted into pepsin by the action of hydrochloric acid.
 Hence, the activated form of pepsinogen is pepsin.

-(c) The basic layers of the walls of the alimentary canal are four, namely:

-- Serosa - The outermost layer of the human alimentary canal, it consists of a fine layer of secretory epithelial cells with a few underlying connective tissues. - Muscularis it is a layer of thin, smooth muscles that is arranged into an outer layer that is longitudinal, and an inner layer that is circular - Sub-mucosa it is a layer of loose connective tissue that contains the following lymph vessels, nerves and blood.
-The sub mucosa supports the mucosa. - Mucosa it is the innermost lining of the lumen of the alimentary canal which is chiefly involved in the processes of absorption and secretion.
+- c.
+There are four basic layers of the walls of the alimentary canal, as listed below: - Serosa The outermost layer of the human alimentary canal, it consists of a fine layer of secretory epithelial cells with a few underlying connective tissues. - Muscularis It is a layer of thin, smooth muscles, which is arranged into an outer layer that is longitudinal, and an inner layer that is circular. - Sub-mucosa It is a layer of loose connective tissue that contains lymph vessels, nerves and blood.
+The sub mucosa supports the mucosa. - Mucosa It is the innermost lining of the lumen of the alimentary canal, which is chiefly involved in the processes of absorption and secretion.

-- (d) Bile brings about the digestion of fats.
-It is a digestive juice that is produced by the liver and accumulated in the gall bladder.
-The bile juice contains bile salts such as biliverdin and bilirubin which disintegrates large fat globules into smaller globules for pancreatic enzymes to act on them easily.
-The phenomena is termed as emulsification of fats.
-The bile juice is also known to make the medium alkaline and to activate lipase. - 4.
-State the role of pancreatic juice in digestion of proteins.
+- d.
+Bile brings about the digestion of fats.
+It is a digestive juice that is produced by the liver and accumulates in the gall bladder.
+The bile juice contains bile salts such as biliverdin and bilirubin, which disintegrates large fat globules into smaller globules for pancreatic enzymes to act on them easily.
+This phenomenon is termed as emulsification of fats.
+The bile juice is also known to make the medium alkaline and activate lipase. - 4.
+State the role of pancreatic juice in the digestion of proteins.

-Pancreatic juice consists of several inactive enzymes, to name a few - chymotrypsinogen, trypsinogen, pro carboxypeptidases, lipases, nucleases and amylases which play a crucial role in the process of protein digestion.
+Pancreatic juice consists of several inactive enzymes, to name a few, chymotrypsinogen, trypsinogen, pro carboxypeptidases, lipases, nucleases and amylases, which play a crucial role in the process of protein digestion.